-As the government ramp up their effort to roll out and administer the COVID-19 vaccine, it is fair to say that vaccinations are currently a hot topic.
+As the government continues to roll out and administer the COVID-19 vaccine and with more of the UK population now vaccinated there is a shifting focus on whether children age 12-15 should now also be vaccinated and the associated risks, it is fair to say that vaccinations are currently a hot topic.
 For many, the vaccination against COVID-19 offers hope for a return to life as we knew it before the pandemic hit.

 However, online movements spearheaded by vaccine sceptics (colloquially referred to as "anti-vaxxers") appear to be polarising public opinion on the jab; with research showing that 1 in 3 adults have been exposed to anti-vaccination rhetoric via social media platforms.
 This online furore is leading to a spike in vaccine hesitancy; meaning a percentage of the population may delay getting the vaccine or refuse it altogether based on fears that the vaccine is unsafe, ineffective or even unnecessary.